Genji-MS/Game_Website_Heroku_version/README.md

 - Django 2.2.7

-  runs the database backend and serves the webpages
+  runs the database backend and serves the webpages and the accounts app for user registration / sign-in

 - bootstrap